Introduction to the Project

 About the Project

 In 2004, on the western slopes of Mt.
 Scopus at Emek Tzurim National Park, archaeologists Dr. Gabriel Barkay and Zachi Dvira under the auspices of Bar-Ilan University established a project for sifting the earth debris that had been removed from the Temple Mount.
 The sifting is funded and operated by the Ir-David Foundation with the cooperation of the Israel National Parks Authority and the research and publication of the finds is funded by private donors through the Israel Archaeology Foundation.

 The Project Background

 The Temple Mount in Jerusalem is the most sacred site for Judaism.
 It was the site of the First and Second Temples and other national institutions.
 The site is also sacred for Christianity and was used by the Crusaders in the medieval times.
 Since the Early Islamic period the Temple Mount has been the site of the Al-Aqsa Mosque, the third holiest mosque in Islam, and also the site of the shrine of the Dome of the Rock.

 Even though the Temple Mount has played a major role in the history of Jerusalem, no systematic archaeological excavation has ever taken place there, in spite of the fact that Jerusalem is one of the most excavated cities in the world.
-The Waqf, the Muslim trust which manages the site, has always objected archaeological research.
+This is because of its political sensitivity.

-On various occasions during the last century the Waqf conducted construction and renovations without any archaeological supervision or control, causing severe damage to ancient remains.
-The peak of these construction projects occurred during the years 1999-2000, when large scale earthworks took place using heavy machinery; the purpose being to create an entrance to Solomon’s Stables (an ancient subterranean structure) which had been converted into a new mosque.
+On various occasions during the last century construction and renovations without any archaeological supervision or control were conducted at the site, causing severe damage to ancient remains.
+The peak of these construction projects occurred during the years 1999-2000, when the northern branch of the Islamic Movement in Israel conducted large scale earthworks using heavy machinery; the purpose being to create an entrance to Solomon’s Stables (an ancient subterranean structure) which had been converted into a new mosque (the al-Marwani mosque).
 In addition, in an open area on the eastern side of the Temple Mount, the ground level was lowered with bulldozers in order to lay new pavement slabs.
 About 400 truckloads of soil saturated with archaeological artifacts from all periods in the history of Jerusalem, were removed and dumped in various locations, mainly in the nearby Kidron Valley.